elyor0529/requests/README.md

         panic(err)
 }

-// Do other things
+// Do other things...

+// Block and wait.
+res := <-rc
-// Block and wait for the response res := <-rc if res.Error != nil {
+// Handle a "reject" this way. if res.Error != nil {
-	panic(resp.Error)
+	panic(res.Error)
 }
 fmt.Println(res.StatusCode)  // 200

 ```

-`requests.Response` has an `Error` field that carries any error caused by
-the internal goroutine to the main one so it can be handled.

 Alternatively, `select` can be used to poll channels asynchronously.